DevDokus/Redm-PluginBundle/README.md

   - Selling items from 3 categories (Food - Meds - Misc)
   - Multiple Store Locations
   - Easy to work with Config
+  - Change the color of the circle easy
+  - Show or Hide the circles
+  - Show or hide the NPCs behind the counter

 - **Teleport**
   - Set a marker on the map and teleport with /tpm